momentohq/client-protos/python/CONTRIBUTING.md

 ## Install

-Install the project dependencies by running:
+Install the project runtime and dev dependencies by running:

 ```bash
 make install
 ```

-This installs the python runtime dependencies and dev (build) dependencies.

 # Build